[The Jesus Freak]

 “In fact, everyone who wants to live a godly life in Christ Jesus will be persecuted,” –2 Timothy 3:12

-I did have some help along the way that changed my perspective on being labeled a Jesus Freak when a fellow believer said something that stuck with me.
-His words encouraged me, which made me realize I didn’t need to feel so awkward after all about being enthusiastic for Christ.
+I did have some help along the way that changed my perspective on being labeled a Jesus Freak, when a fellow believer said something that stuck with me.
+His words encouraged me, which made me realize I didn’t need to feel so awkward about being enthusiastic for Christ.
 I’ve really paraphrased his words here, but the gist of it is exactly the same.

 “There are all sorts of enthusiasts in this world.
 You have your sports fans; your motorheads; your fashionistas; your movie buffs; your bookworms; your foodies; your music lovers, and the list goes on.
 You name it, someone is deeply passionate about it.
 So, what’s so wrong with being labeled a Jesus Freak?”

 I may be a bit biased here, but by that logic, combined with what I know about Jesus, I couldn’t find a thing wrong with it.
 In fact, from my vantage point there could be nothing better then to be invested in Him.
 Not only do we receive the hope and joy of heaven, and all that knowing Him means for our life: help in time of need, forgiveness, love, joy, guidance, encouragement, comfort, growth, a renewed mind, community, family, and the list goes on–on top of all of that, we also get everything else ‘thrown in’ as well.